charliespy/US-Power-Outages-Analysis/README.md

 | cold     |                387 |
 | warm     |                248 |

-As we see the dataframe below, severe weather and itentional attack cause most of the outages.
-While system operability disruption, public appeal, and quipment failure causes the smallest portion of the outages.
+Additionally, the table below shows that severe weather and intentional attacks are the primary causes of outages, whereas system operability disruptions, public appeals, and equipment failures account for a smaller proportion of outages.

 | Causes                        |   CAUSE.CATEGORY |
 |:------------------------------|-----------------:|